laubzega/tiny_printf_6502/README.md

 ```
 which would output ```A=$c0, X=$20,  AX points to Blah``` (assuming that ```text``` is at ```$c020```).

-Note that the high byte is assumed to be in the leftmost register.
+Note that the high byte is expected to be in the leftmost register.

-## Other differences from C printf()
+## Other limitations and differences from C printf()

 * In ```%0N``` and ```%N```, N can only be a single digit.
 I'm still weighting this limitation against the size of extra code needed to support multi-digit counts of leading zeros and spaces, so this may change.
 * No exhaustive validation of format specifiers and their modifiers is performed (again for code size reasons).
-Some validation is done though, ```printf``` will terminate and output ```ERR``` in place where it detected problems.
+Some validation is done though, ```printf``` will terminate and output ```ERR``` in place where it encountered problems.
-* No support for negative numbers.
+* There is currently no support for negative numbers.
+* The code is not reentrant.
+Using it concurrently from interrupt context (or by more than one process) will lead to undefined (but surely unpleasant) behavior.

 ## Memory use

-The table belows shows the effects that various configuration options have on the size of the binary.
+The table belows shows the effects of various configuration options on the size of the resulting binary.
+While some effort has been spent keeping the code small, I am pretty sure a few bytes can be shaved off here and there.

 Configuration | Binary size increase<br>[bytes] | Total binary size<br>[bytes]
 :---| :---: | :---: